Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Midnight Covenant.md

 - 141 PR: [[The Twilight Cell]] infiltrates [[01 Campaign/01 World/06 Settlements/The Outcast Isles/Kanda Isles/Kanda|Kanda]]’s noble houses; three governors are removed within five years.
 - 160 PR: [[The Sunken Veil]] constructed near [[01 Campaign/01 World/06 Settlements/The Outcast Isles/Middle Isles/Westport|Westport]] and used to train shadow-wielding commandos.
 - 191 PR: A defector from the [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Arcane Wardens|Arcane Wardens]] is executed after leaking spells to the Covenant.
-- 205 PR: Forbidden rituals from the  [[01 Campaign/01 World/08 Points of Interest/01b Secret Factions/The Midnight Covenant/Whispervault Archive|Whispervault Archive]] are used to destroy a rival assassin guild overnight.
+- 205 PR: Forbidden rituals from the  [[01 Campaign/01 World/08 Points of Interest/06 Library, Archive, School, Research/The Outcast Isles/Mangagoy/Whispervault Archive|Whispervault Archive]] are used to destroy a rival assassin guild overnight.

 ### Campaign Events
 - [[01 Campaign/05 Parties/02 Party Dashboards/Campaign Group 1|Campaign Group 1]]